wiaio/slate/source/index.md

 Parameter | Description
 --------- | -----------
-deviceKey | The key of the device to retrieve
+deviceKey | The key of the device to retrieve.

 ## Get Current Device